LiteLoaderQQNT/LiteLoaderQQNT/README_EN.md

 LiteLoaderQQNT is a plugin loader for QQNT, often referred to simply as LiteLoader within the QQNT environment.
 It allows you to freely add various plugins to QQNT, enabling features such as theme customization, functionality enhancements, and more.
 For more details, visit LiteLoaderQQNT website at <https://liteloaderqqnt.github.io>.

 > [!CAUTION]
-> QQ Security Center may flag LiteLoaderQQNT as third-party software and restrict your device access, or even result in account suspension.
-It is recommended to use a secondary account when installing LiteLoaderQQNT (some users have already received warnings from QQ Security).
-Please use LiteLoaderQQNT with caution.
+> QQ Security Center may identify LiteLoaderQQNT as an "illegal cheat tool" and disconnect your device, and may also ban your account. **Please use LiteLoaderQQNT with caution.**

 ## Installation

 > [!NOTE]
-> This documentation is written for LiteLoaderQQNT 1.2.4.
-Currently, it only supports Windows 64-bit and requires an unreleased `dbghelp.dll` from the Telegram channel.
+> This version of LiteLoaderQQNT requires the use of an unreleased `dbghelp.dll` from the Telegram channel to function properly.

 ### Download LiteLoaderQQNT